-Try to get the key words "Debate & Diplomacy" into your thesis and consider using them in your section headings to text.
+Try to get the key words of the theme into your thesis and consider using them in your section headings to text.
 You can use variations of the theme words because what's most important is that the concepts, the ideas of the theme are in your project.